Exo-biote : image représentant un robot mou en forme de spirale copyright Jonathan Pêpe

 Robotics has numerous economic, environmental, and societal impacts.

-Gradually, and in collaboration with the social sciences, they will open up their use cases to other areas of application that remain to be defined during the program and which may cover all fields.
-The research program will be organized around challenges through support for targeted research projects and teams, open and multidisciplinary research projects, with a particular focus on collaboration between robotics and the humanities and social sciences.
+Gradually, and in collaboration with the social sciences, they will open up their use cases to other areas of application that remain to be defined during the programme and which may cover all fields.
+The research programme will be organized around challenges through support for targeted research projects and teams, open and multidisciplinary research projects, with a particular focus on collaboration between robotics and the humanities and social sciences.

 Ecosystem of the PEPR O2R